dsychev80/Jober/README.md

 This application is intended to do next things:
 * looking for jobs on StackOverflow

-Application creates request to StackOverflow RSS feed API
+Application creates request to StackOverflow RSS feed API and receives data in XML format.

 In this application I didn't use any third party libraryies